octu0/vevc/README.md

 ## Features

-1. **Temporal + Spatial DWT Pipeline**
+1. **Full Spatio-Temporal DWT Architecture**
-   - **Temporal**: LeGall 5/3 1D-DWT across GOP=4 frames.
-Each pixel position is transformed along the time axis, producing 2 temporal-low (smooth) and 2 temporal-high (detail) subband frames.
-Subband frames are encoded/decoded in parallel using Swift concurrency for near-zero overhead.
+   - **No Block-based Prediction**: Unlike conventional codecs (H.264/HEVC) that rely heavily on complex block-matching (Motion Vectors) and intra-frame prediction, `vevc` employs a unified DWT approach across all three dimensions (time + 2D space).
+   - **Temporal DWT**: LeGall 5/3 1D-DWT across frames (e.g., GOP=4).
+It transforms the time axis directly, smoothly decomposing temporal changes into low-frequency (smooth motion) and high-frequency (details) subband frames.
+This eliminates the need for expensive motion estimation.
-   - **Spatial**: LeGall 5/3 2D-DWT with multi-resolution Layers (Layer 0, 1, 2) inherited from `veif`.
-Each temporal subband frame is further decomposed into spatial frequency layers.
+   - **Spatial DWT**: LeGall 5/3 2D-DWT with multi-resolution Layers (Layer 0, 1, 2) inherited from `veif`.
+Each temporal subband frame is cleanly decomposed into spatial frequency layers.
-   - **SIMD8-Optimized**: Temporal lifting uses `SIMD8<Int16>` for 8-pixel simultaneous processing with `UnsafeRawPointer.load/storeBytes` direct memory access.
+   - **SIMD8-Optimized**: Both Temporal lifting and Spatial DWT use `SIMD8<Int16>` vectorization for massively parallel pixel processing with `UnsafeRawPointer.load/storeBytes` direct memory access.

 2. **Multi-Resolution Design**
    - At decode time, you can extract specific spatial resolutions from a single file depending on your needs.
 This enables flexible, highly efficient video delivery suited to network bandwidth and device capabilities without storing multiple video files.